-In this Kraken review, I will take you through an overview of the popular cryptocurrency exchange, including supported cryptocurrencies, deposit methods, fees, and security.
-Plus if you’re interested in taking your crypto assets, you can now stake and earn rewards.
+This Kraken review provides an overview of the popular cryptocurrency exchange, including supported cryptocurrencies, deposit methods, fees, and security.
+Plus, if you’re interested in taking your crypto assets, you can now stake and earn rewards.

 What is Kraken?

 Kraken Exchange is a San Francisco-based cryptocurrency exchange that was founded in 2011.
-The platform enables users to trade more than 30 digital assets and 7 different FIAT currencies.
-It’s now trusted by more than 5 million traders, institutions, and authorities around the world.
+The platform enables users to trade more than 30 digital assets and seven different FIAT currencies.
+It’s now trusted by more than 5 million traders, institutions, and authorities worldwide.

-Kraken supports over 40 different cryptocurrencies at the time of writing this Kraken exchange review, with even more available crypto pairs.
-The exchange also supports a wide range of FIAT including USD, JPY, CAD, GBP.
+Kraken supports over 40 different cryptocurrencies when writing this Kraken exchange review, with even more available crypto pairs.
+The exchange also supports a wide range of FIAT, including USD, JPY, CAD, and GBP.
 EUR, AUD, and CHF.
-For more information on Kraken´s supported crypto´s click here.
+For more information on Kraken´s supported crypto, click here.